Harmelodic/init-web-frontend/README.md

 ## My personal preferences

+... for custom frontends.

-Granted most of this either doesn't exist or "kind of" exists, or if it does exist, it might not be the industry
+Granted some of this either doesn't exist or "kind of" exists, or if it does exist, it might not be the industry
 standard:

 - A *real* typed language for client-side scripting (no TypeScript pre-compilation stuff).